Virulentis/Card-Web-Scraper/README.md

     - Option to include/exclude foil cards
     - Option to include/exclude out-of-stock cards
 - **Deck Cost Analysis:** Calculates the minimum cost to acquire a list of cards based on scraped prices
-- **Real-time Logs:** View application activity and error messages in the UI
+- **Real-time Logs:** View application activity and error messages in the UI with detailed scraper debugging
-- **Error Handling:** Comprehensive error handling with user-friendly messages
+- **Error Handling:** Comprehensive error handling with user-friendly messages and detailed technical logs
+- **Robust Scraping:** Scrapers automatically try multiple selectors and provide fallbacks when websites change

 ## Tech Stack